zerotrickpony/helloelectron/README.md

 - / : root of your project, put whatever you want in here
 - /electron : root of all code that will be part of electron
-- /electron/scripts : scripts which do builds, run tests, and release packaging
+- /electron/scripts : the builder.js script which does everything
 - /electron/main : root of code and configuration for the node.js process
 - /electron/main/src : Typescript code for the node.js process
 - /electron/main/src/common : Magic directory for typescript code that will also be compiled into the web side